WarwickTechCrew/tc-website-wiki/wiki/04-spaces/06-piazza.md

 [SU](/wiki/resources/equipment-directory#warwick-su-tech-services) or
 [Estates](/wiki/resources/equipment-directory#estates).

 ## Overnight Security
 If leaving equipment out overnight, security is a large concern.
 Typically everything should be packed away each night and secured indoors, unless rigged high out of reach.
 Another option is to have someone there awake 24/7, but that can be difficult to arrange.

+Community Safety can sometimes provide overnight security for a surcharge of around £16-20 hour, depending on availability.

+## Networking
+Whilst the Piazza has default Wi-Fi coverage, getting a wired connection is much more difficult.
+The nearest network ports are in the Big Screen AV cupboard, or on any of the lamp posts with CCTV - but these aren't close to most ideal stage locations, or require crossing roads.

+Whilst there is underground ducting under most of the Piazza (used already for power distribution), IT Services estimates that adding network cabling would cost above £500 due to needing to get contractors to put it in and take it out.

 ## Tables and Chairs
 Another thing to consider when outside is the need for tables and chairs, as these aren't as accessible.
 The [SU Operations team](/wiki/resources/equipment-directory#warwick-su-operations) can sometimes help with this if enough notice is provided, however these are also used for POP and circling so should be wiped down before use.

+## Food Market
+The Piazza holds a food market every Wednesday, organised by the Warwick Food Group.
+Most large events can therefore not take place on Wednesday, and in 2024 the WSAF/Warwick Presents stage had to be packed down and moved to a close-by car park during this time.

+It is also not permitted to serve food to the public on the Piazza (without prior advance agreement), likely because it can decrease Warwick Food Group sales.